Emilio Estefan: Other business ventures

 Gloria and Emilio Estefan own a number of business establishments, including several Cuban-themed restaurants (Bongos Cuban Café; Larios on the Beach).
-The restaurants are located in Miami Beach, downtown Miami (part of the American Airlines Arena), at the Seminole Hard Rock Hotel and Casino in Hollywood, Florida, Walt Disney World's Disney Springs in Orlando, Florida, and in Miami International Airport.
+The restaurants are located in Miami Beach, downtown Miami (part of the American Airlines Arena), at the Seminole Hard Rock Hotel and Casino in Hollywood, Florida, Walt Disney World's Disney Springs in Orlando, Florida, and at Miami International Airport.
 They also own two hotels: Costa d'Este in Vero Beach which opened in 2008, and The Cardozo in Miami Beach.
 In June 2009, Estefan and his wife became the first Hispanics to buy a minor ownership stake in an NFL team, the Miami Dolphins.
 According to articles published in People en Español and AARP Magazine, the Estefans' estimated net worth as of 2011 was approximately $700 million.

 Awards

 In 1994, Estefan was awarded the El Premio Billboard award for his work in the Latin music industry.
 In the same year, he was given the Excellence Award at the 1994 Lo Nuestro Awards.
-At the Latin Grammy Awards of 2000, Estefan received the award for Producer of the Year for his work on the albums Ciego de Amor by Charlie Zaa, El Amor de Mi Tierra by Carlos Vives and the song "Da la Vuelta" by Marc Anthony and was recognized as the first Person of the Year by the Latin Recording Academy.
+At the Latin Grammy Awards of 2000, Estefan received the award for Producer of the Year for his work on the albums Ciego de Amor by Charlie Zaa, El Amor de Mi Tierra by Carlos Vives and was recognized as the first Person of the Year by the Latin Recording Academy.

 In 2002, he was appointed to the President's Committee on the Arts and Humanities by President George W. Bush.
 In 2005, Estefan received the BMI "Songwriter of the Year" award and a star on the Hollywood Walk of Fame.
 Estefan has received honorary doctoral degrees from Barry University, the University of Miami, Florida International University and the Berklee College of Music.
-He also received the Sammy Cahn Lifetime Achievement Award by the Songwriters' Hall of Fame and the Ellis Island Medal of Honor in 2009.
+He also received the Sammy Cahn Lifetime Achievement Award from the Songwriters' Hall of Fame and the Ellis Island Medal of Honor in 2009.

 Estefan was inducted into the Latin Songwriters Hall of Fame in 2014.
 In November 2015, President Barack Obama awarded Estefan and his wife Gloria with the nation's highest civilian honor—the Presidential Medal of Freedom.
 They were also awarded Lo Nuestro Excellence Award in 2018 and the Gershwin Prize in 2019 from the Library of Congress.

 Personal life

 Estefan became romantically involved with the Miami Sound Machine's lead singer Gloria Fajardo in 1976.
 They married on September 2, 1978, and have a son, Nayib (born September 2, 1980), and a daughter, Emily (born December 5, 1994).
 The family lives on Star Island.

 Emily is a recording artist.
 Nayib is an aspiring filmmaker and owner of the Nite Owl Theater in Miami.
 On June 5, 2010, Nayib married Lara Diamante Coppola in the backyard of his parents' house.
 On June 21, 2012, the first Estefan grandchild was born: grandson Sasha Argento Coppola Estefan.
-Gloria Estefan has said that “Sasha Argento,” which means “benefactor of mankind” in Arabic, was a possible name that she and Emilio thought about naming their son Nayib.
+Gloria Estefan has said that "Sasha" is a name of Russian descent meaning "benefactor of mankind", and was a possible name for her and Emilio's son, Nayib.